OBOAcademy/obook/docs/howto/edit-in-protege.md

 Before you start:

--   make sure you are working on a branch
+-   make sure you are working on a [here](https://docs.google.com/presentation/d/1M8NZQOIQVswng-so6ROxVeMJfDnzth7BYNj_5MXxEik/edit#slide=id.g9db6baf776_1_0).
--   make sure you have the editor's file open in Protege (in ODK ontologies, located in: ./src/ontology/ONT-edit.owl)
+-   make sure you have the editor's file open in Protege (in ODK ontologies, located in: ./src/ontology/ONT-edit.owl) where ONT is the name of your ontology (eg mondo-edit.owl for MONDO)

 ## Adding, editing, annotating and deleting axioms

 #### Adding annotations

 Using Protégé you can add annotations such as labels, definitions, synonyms, database cross references (dbxrefs) to any OWL entity.
 The panel on the right, named Annotations, is where these annotations are added.
-CL includes a pre-declared set of annotation properties.
+OBO Foundry ontologies includes a pre-declared set of annotation properties.
 The most commonly used annotations are below.

 -   rdfs:label
 -   definition